MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Utility/Format-List.md

 `Format-List` returns the format objects that represent the list.

 ## NOTES

+PowerShell includes the following aliases for `Format-List`:

+- All platforms:
+  - `fl`

 You can also refer to `Format-List` by its built-in alias, `fl`.
 For more information, see [about_Aliases](../Microsoft.PowerShell.Core/About/about_Aliases.md).